readium/architecture/locators/README.md

 # Locators

-Locators are meant to provide a precise location in a publication in a format that can be shared outside of the publication.
+Locators are meant to provide a precise location in a publication in a format that can be stored and shared.

 There are many different use cases for locators:

 * get back to the last position in a publication when opening it
+* managing the ToC, a page list
-* bookmarks
+* managing bookmarks
-* annotations
+* managing annotations
 * search results
 * current chapter localization
 * human-readable (and shareable) reference to a fragment